You are here:

 + Working closely with employers to identify apprenticeship opportunities

 + Sourcing suitable candidates

-+ Supporting businesses with accessing funding for Wage Costs – allowing businesses to offer National Minimum Wage, over and above the Apprentice Minimum Wage rate of £3.30 per hour to attract and retain the right candidates
++ Supporting businesses with accessing funding for Wage Costs – allowing businesses to offer a minimum apprentice wage of at least £5.00 per hour, over and above the Apprentice Minimum Wage rate of £3.50 per hour to attract and retain the right candidates

-Replacing the Marsh House Bridge with a permanent, movable bascule bridge improving access to and from the Riverside Trading Estate, Fiddler’s Ferry commencing November 2015 and due for completion March 2016.
-The installation of the new bridge will help to safeguard jobs and businesses located in the area and will act as a catalyst for further investment in the area.
+Replacement of the Marsh House Bridge with a permanent, movable bascule bridge improving access to and from the Riverside Trading Estate, Fiddler’s Ferry.
+The installation of the new bridge has helped to safeguard jobs and businesses located in the area and will act as a catalyst for further investment in the area.

 Linking: Signage and Branding

 Installation of clearer, more uniform signage to business sites to improve the appearance and support new business opportunities